rcasanovan/Skyscanner/FOLLOW-UP.md

 - PollResponse / CreateSessionResponse: I really love to user codeblae / decodable to process an endpoint response.
 It's really easy because you can define the struct you're expecting so you don't need to use a wrapper to transform the response.

+- Reachability logic: I applied a logic to show a new screen if the device doesn't have reachability.

 ### Q) Which parts did you spend the most time with?
 What did you find most difficult?

 Probably the most complex part was to process the json response.
 I needed to jump between all the json struct in order to create the view models to show the data in the user interface.
 Once I did it everything worked like magic :).

+Related with the total itineraries count I didn't see any field in the json response to set this value (XXX of YYY results shown) so I decided to show the total itineraries for the view model (all the combinations).

 ### Q) How did you find the test overall?
 If you have any suggestions on how we can improve the test or our API, we'd love to hear them.